 The Master of Arts in Specialized Journalism is a program geared toward experienced journalists seeking subject matter expertise and toward experienced professionals in other fields seeking journalism skills to advance their expertise.
 The program is also open to recent School of Journalism graduates with records of excellence in their university classes and internships and a demonstrated aptitude and commitment to developing an expertise in a specialized field of reporting.

-Students must begin the program in summer term, enrolling in a required 4-unit, intensive session course focused on journalism and society and on digital media.
+Students must begin the program in summer term, enrolling in a required 3-unit, intensive session course focused on journalism and society and on digital media.
 In addition to the formal classes, the course includes multimedia skills workshops.
 This gateway course provides the master's students with a working knowledge of the specialized journalism and the multimedia storytelling skills necessary for study in the program.
 It sets the stage for two semesters of access to courses as substantively broad as a major research university such as USC makes available and for advanced courses in the School of Journalism's graduate program.
 Students also take media law and usually one required writing course in the summer.

-In the fall semester, students will enroll in one required critical thinking course for journalists in the School of Journalism.
-With the advice of their academic adviser and faculty mentors, students will select elective course work totaling 12 units appropriate to their fields of specialization.
+In the fall semester, students will enroll in one required critical thinking "Power of Narrative" course for journalists in the School of Journalism.
+With the advice of their academic adviser and faculty mentors, students will select elective course work totaling approximately 10 units appropriate to their fields of specialization.
 These courses will be drawn from regular graduate and 400-level courses taught in Annenberg or across the university.
 Students also will begin research for their master's professional project.
 Thesis topics must be approved in advance by faculty.
 These projects will be extended works of journalism, such as a full-length magazine article, similar radio, television or multimedia treatments or the equivalent in their professional field.

 Studies toward the Master of Arts in Specialized Journalism require 34 units of prescribed courses and approved electives.
 No more than 10 units of 400-level course work may be applied toward the Master of Arts in Specialized Journalism.